 Cost of Living in Minnesota

-Students with partners or families may live in university family/partnered housing with amenities such as childcare facilities, study rooms and community centers.
+Students with partners or families may live in University family/partnered housing with amenities such as childcare facilities, study rooms and community centers.
 The Commonwealth Terrace Cooperative (near the St. Paul campus) and the Como Student Community Cooperative (near the Minneapolis campus) are two options in this category.

-Campus shuttles: You can get wherever you need to go at the university by using the free campus shuttle system.
+Campus shuttles: You can get wherever you need to go at the University by using the free campus shuttle system.
 These shuttle buses link the Minneapolis (East Bank and West Bank) and St. Paul campuses.

 Students with graduate assistant appointments may be eligible to participate in the university-sponsored Graduate Assistant Health Plan.
-For more information about health insurance, visit the Office of Student Health Benefits.
+For more information about this health insurance, visit the Office of Student Health Benefits.

 Note: The University of Minnesota mandates all international students and their dependents be covered by the University-sponsored health plan while studying in the United States.

 Childcare & Family Support

 Support for student parents is available through the Student Parent HELP Center.